jshiriyev/well-data-streaming/README.md

 # WellX Webapp

-WellX Webapp is a FastAPI backend that serves an API and a set of static frontend modules (OneMap, Time-Series, Archie, and more).
+WellX Webapp is a FastAPI backend that serves an API and a set of static frontend modules (DataCast, Archie, NodePy, Transient, PorMed).

 ## Repo layout